stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 purposes, since a large population had been found needless by a master-race which controlled Nature and organic rivals alike.
-Many, however, chose to die after a while; since despite the cleverest efforts to invent new pleasures, the ordeal of consciousness became too dull for sensitive souls&mdash;especially those in whom time and satiation had blinded the primal instincts and emotions of self-preservation.
+Many, however, chose to die after a while; since despite the cleverest efforts to invent new pleasures, the ordeal of consciousness became too dull for sensitive souls--especially those in whom time and satiation had blinded the primal instincts and emotions of self-preservation.
 All the members of the group before Zamacona were from 500 to 1500 years old; and several had seen surface visitors before, though time had blurred the recollection.
 These visitors, by the way, had often tried to duplicate the longevity of the underground race;
 but had been able to do so only fractionally, owing to evolutionary differences developing during the million or two years of cleavage.

-  These evolutionary differences were even more strikingly shewn in another particular&mdash;one far stranger than the wonder of immortality itself.
-This was the ability of the people of K&rsquo;n-yan to regulate the balance between matter and abstract energy, even where the bodies of living organic beings were concerned, by the sheer force of the technically trained will.
-In other words, with suitable effort a learned man of K&rsquo;n-yan could dematerialise and rematerialise himself&mdash;or, with somewhat greater effort and subtler technique, any other object he chose;
+  These evolutionary differences were even more strikingly shewn in another particular--one far stranger than the wonder of immortality itself.
+This was the ability of the people of K'n-yan to regulate the balance between matter and abstract energy, even where the bodies of living organic beings were concerned, by the sheer force of the technically trained will.
+In other words, with suitable effort a learned man of K'n-yan could dematerialise and rematerialise himself--or, with somewhat greater effort and subtler technique, any other object he chose;
 reducing solid matter to free external particles and recombining the particles again without damage.
-Had not Zamacona answered his visitors&rsquo; knock when he did, he would have discovered this accomplishment in a highly puzzling way; for only the strain and bother of the process prevented the twenty men from passing bodily through the golden door without pausing for a summons.
+Had not Zamacona answered his visitors' knock when he did, he would have discovered this accomplishment in a highly puzzling way; for only the strain and bother of the process prevented the twenty men from passing bodily through the golden door without pausing for a summons.
 This art was much older than the art of perpetual life; and it could be taught to some extent, though never perfectly, to any intelligent person.
 Rumours of it had reached the outer world in past aeons; surviving in secret traditions and ghostly legendry.
-The men of K&rsquo;n-yan had been amused by the primitive and imperfect spirit tales brought down by outer-world stragglers.
+The men of K'n-yan had been amused by the primitive and imperfect spirit tales brought down by outer-world stragglers.
 In practical life this principle had certain industrial applications, but was generally suffered to remain neglected through lack of any particular incentive to its use.
-Its chief surviving form was in connexion with sleep, when for excitement&rsquo;s sake many dream-connoisseurs resorted to it to enhance the vividness of their visionary wanderings.
+Its chief surviving form was in connexion with sleep, when for excitement's sake many dream-connoisseurs resorted to it to enhance the vividness of their visionary wanderings.
 By the aid of this method certain dreamers even paid half-material visits to a strange, nebulous realm of mounds and valleys and varying light which some believed to be the forgotten outer world.
 They would go thither on